evisocode/predict_energy_market/README.md

 - include min and max PRICE (€) willing to sell/purchase.
 - single PURPOSE: either purchase or sell
 - target one single MARKET and one single ZONE
-- target an HOUR inside the interval of the used MARKET
+- target an HOUR inside the interval aplicable to that MARKET
-- be submitted inside the Start and End time of the used MARKET
+- be submitted inside the Start and End time of the aplicable to that MARKET
 - ENTITIES can submit multiple BIDs for the same HOUR, MARKET, ZONE and PURPOSE.

 **ACCEPTANCE OR REFUSAL OF BIDS**